AIoT-MLSys-Lab/Efficient-LLMs-Survey/README.md

 <!-- **<font color='red'>Work still in progress</font>**  🚀, **we appreciate any suggestions and contributions** ❤️. -->

-1. If you

-- Have any suggestions regarding our summarized category;

-- Find any missed papers;

-- Find any preprint papers with arXiv link have been published;
+1. If you have any suggestions regarding our summarized category, find any missed papers or find any preprint papers with arXiv link have been published;

 feel free to send us an email or submit a pull request using following markdown format.